Shervina-lim/docker-ros-gui/README.md

 #### Before creating container,

-- check your network interface device name and change it in make_container.sh
+- check your network interface device name and change it in make_container.sh.
+Can use either ethernet or wifi one.
+If you don't set this, you have to manually export ROS_IP for roscore to work.
 - modify the no. of cores you want to allow the container to use at **--cpus**
 - modify the amount of RAM you want container to use at **--memory-swap**.